tcdi/postgrestd/README.md

 ## Key Features

-The goal of this fork is to prevent Safe Rust code from accessing the operating system's ability to start a subprocesses or to access the shell environment that Postgres has been started in, either of which can amount to allowing code to roam free in the computing environment
+The goal of this fork is to prevent Safe Rust code from accessing the operating system's ability to start a subprocesses or to access the shell environment that Postgres has been started in, either of which can amount to allowing code to roam free in the computing environment.

 In the typical implementation of the Rust standard library, it uses a module, `std::sys`, that defines various system-specific bindings which either address platform-specific datatype compatibility concerns or directly bind against the host's system library (which is usually the C standard library, AKA libc).
+In practice, all functions that require platform varying functionality are implemented through this module, though the module itself may pull in code from elsewhere.
+Code using `postgrestd` varies by instead either stubbing out the code (returning `Result::Err`) or using the Postgres C API instead when it's necessary to implement basic functionality for the Rust runtime to function.

+The primary functions reimplemented through Postgres are a global allocator using `palloc`.
+This is actually built and linked through the `pallocator` crate to guarantee it is the used allocator, as std's default allocator may be overridden through `#[global_allocator]`, but only one `#[global_allocator]` may be linked in the entire build graph for a crate.

+`Result::Err` allows Rust code that handles it appropriately to continue functioning.
+This currently is done for any function which is believed to violate the "trusted language" definition, to allow use in PL/Rust.
+Listing every single affected function is implausible, as there are many callers for `std::sys` and its internal API surface.
+This is also why other implementation strategies are not realistic: the surface functions of `std` can and will continue to slowly grow, and will have their internal implementations changed often, but they will remain implemented through the `std::sys` internal module, which changes much less frequently.

-Instead of directly interfacing with the C standard library, `postgrestd::sys` calls functions from the Postgres C API instead that implement similar functionality.
-When the functionality is not applicable or not desired, `Result::Err` that indicate unsupported functionality is returned, allowing Rust code that handles it appropriately to continue functioning.
-Code that relies on having access to the environment will panic, which is converted into raising an error that aborts the transaction.
+Code that relies on having access to the environment (i.e. doesn't handle an `Err` gracefully) will panic, which is converted via the `pgx` panic handler into raising an error that aborts the transaction.

-Aborting a Rust runtime may be done at any point without being considered an unsafe operation, even if this means Drop implementations are not run.
-However, by replacing the Rust global allocator with one that uses Postgres memory contexts, aborted transactions do not actually leak memory: Postgres does the teardown of the aborted transaction's memory contexts, in a similar way that an operating system reaps a terminated process and reclaims its resources.
-It is possible for non-memory resources to leak, and handling those is not currently addressed, except by making it impossible to claim irrelevant resources such as e.g. file handles or threads.
+Further documentation must reassess how `impl Drop` and unwinding account for Postgres.

 ## Get Started